In many divorce cases, the parties own their home. When parties divorce and they own a home, there are typically only three options.

-For many divorcing parties, they are able to agree on a real estate agent.
+For many divorcing parties, they can agree on a real estate agent.
 They are then able to cooperate in terms of agreeing on the sale price, repairs that need to be made, how the mortgage payment and utilities will get paid while the house in the market, etc.

 However, in other cases, the parties are simply not able to agree.
 The reality is that some parties end up getting divorced because they cannot compromise.
 Many parties, while going through a divorce, are just not able to compromise on the important components of a house sale.

-Certainly if divorcing parties are able to sell their house without the appointment of a Commissioner, this is preferred.
+Certainly, if divorcing parties can sell their house without the appointment of a Commissioner, this is preferred.
 But for some parties, having a Commissioner appointed is really the only option to get the house sold and the proceeds split.
 Thus, they might think about motioning the court for such an appointment.